2.3 The Public Domain

 The public domain consists of works that are not subject to copyright.
-This is the pool of publicly available material from which new creativity and knowledge may be built.
+This is a vast, ever-growing pool of material on which new creativity and knowledge may be built without concern for copyright.

 - Explain what the public domain is

 - Communicate the value of the public domain

 Why is it important that works eventually fall out of copyright?
 Are there any works that do not qualify for copyright protection and may be freely used?